 Master the Art of Using Essential Oils at Home!
 To help you reach your health goals with essential oils, please be sure to take the time to learn the fundamentals of aromatherapy.
 To help you do this, we have created a 10-Part Video Masterclass that we want to give you an opportunity to watch for FREE.
 This is our gift to you for being part of our Natural Living Family All you need to do is reserve your spot by clicking HERE.
 We'll see you there!

 Cardamom originates in India, and as with most Indian spices, found its way to Rome in heavily utilized trade routes.
-(1) Through written and archaeological record, we know that cardamom and most other traded spices were used for their fragrance – spiritual practices, perfumery, etc. Even if the essential oil itself wasn't isolated as we are able to do today, it was still enjoyed in whatever ways they could employ.
+(1) Even if the essential oil itself wasn’t isolated as we are able to do today, it was still enjoyed in whatever ways they could employ.

 In the Ayurvedic traditions of India, however, cardamom was used as both a culinary spice and medicinal ingredient.
 True cardamom was the variety of choice, and the fruit pods were used for digestive wellness, nausea, detoxification, oral health, and respiratory health.
 (2)